Wave to our Flag

 The final highlight of my flag-related pride happened in January of 2019 in the Senate Chamber.
 A chill came over me from the overwhelming sense of responsibility and honor I felt as I took the oath to serve as your state senator.
 Standing with my colleagues and agreeing to uphold the Missouri Constitution ranks as one of the proudest, yet most humbling moments of my life.
 The sheer gravity of the experience still keeps me grounded and motivated today.

 So, on this year’s Flag Day, I challenge you to take a moment to reflect on these questions.
 What do the stars and stripes really mean to you?
 Why should the star-spangled banner be celebrated?
 How does seeing the flag invoke your sense of patriotism?
 How can you figuratively wave to the banner as it waves o’er the land of the free and the home of the brave?

 The next time you attend a parade and witness young children lining the streets and enthusiastically waving small flags, please think about those who carried a tattered, battle-torn flag toward victory.
 Consider the countless widows who received a tightly, perfectly folded red, white and blue emblem of their spouse’s sacrifices to our nation.
 Remember how inspired and proud you felt watching a Color Guard march in step and raise the flag with distinction.
 Appreciate how blessed and fortunate we are, just by birthright, to have this grand symbol of freedom waving over our precious homeland.

-This column appeared in the Joplin Globe’s Better Living publication on June 4, 2021.
+This column was published in the Joplin Globe’s Better Living publication on June 4, 2021.